 For this reason, it is advisable to play with your kid several times every week.
 Such interaction makes kids feel loved, bolsters their self-esteem, and makes them feel important.
 At the same time, parents can use playtime to model essential social skills such as sharing, cooperation, and asking.
 This is in addition to helping kids hone their problem-solving skills, develop and use their imagination, and develop their vocabulary.

 In spite of these positives, Dr. Rinaldi states some parents barely have time to play and interact with their kids due to tight/demanding work schedules and resentment/anger related to their child’s behavior.
 Rinaldi encourages such parents to try to overcome these obstacles and become more involved in their toddler’s play activities.
 Studies have shown that kids who spend regular playtime with their parents tend to be more creative, have fewer behavioral problems, and have higher self-confidence, according to Rinaldi.

 2. Do not encourage over whining

 Although it is natural for children to whine, encouraging your kid to do so is counterproductive on the behavioral issue front.
 If this is the case at home, the author of “The Big Book of Parenting Solutions” Michele Borba, EdD, recommends never give in to whining because doing so only encourages your kid to repeat the same attention-getting behavior in the future.
 Unless whining turns aggressive or disruptive to others, Borba recommends ignoring your child’s attempts to have his/her way.
 He/she will soon figure out that whining does not work.

-To avoid upsetting your child and triggering behavioral problems, adopt consistency across board.
-This includes consistency when feeding, bathing, playing with your kid, and putting child to sleep.
+To avoid upsetting your child and triggering behavioral problems, adopt consistency across the board.
+This includes consistency when feeding, bathing, playing with your kid, and putting the child to sleep.
 According to Tanya Remer Altmann, one of the top authors in this field,” behavioral aberration occasionally is acceptable if your parenting routine is consistent 90% of the time.